Knuth's Algorithm X

 Algorithm X is an algorithm for solving the exact cover problem.
 It is a straightforward recursive, nondeterministic, depth-first, backtracking algorithm used by Donald Knuth to demonstrate an efficient implementation called DLX, which uses the dancing links technique.

+Algorithm

-The exact cover problem is represented in Algorithm X by a matrix A consisting of 0s and 1s.
+The exact cover problem is represented in Algorithm X by an incidence matrix A consisting of 0s and 1s.
 The goal is to select a subset of the rows such that the digit 1 appears in each column exactly once.